Name: PUBLIC POLICY ANALYSIS

 Spoken or written exams

-Multiple choice test with a maximum of 20 three-choice questions with one correct choice per question.
+Multiple choice test with a maximum of 40 questions.

 All competences and all learning results.